Hardware

-Want to try out Stable Diffusion, but feel sidelined by your hardware?
+Want to use Stable Diffusion, but feel sidelined by your hardware?
 You’re not alone.

-The world of AI art is exploding, and the barrier to entry is real: online services can be restrictive, and high-end hardware is incredibly pricey.
-This guide will teach you how to run Stable Diffusion for under $1/hour, regardless of your computer.
+The entry barrier for the world of AI art is real: online services can be restrictive, and high-end hardware is incredibly pricey.
+This guide will teach you how to run Stable Diffusion for under $1/hour, regardless of your current setup.

 Stable Diffusion Minimum Requirements